top of page

+Brand positioning is far more than just a component of your marketing strategy—it's the foundational element that guides the entirety of a company’s growth, culture, and innovation strategy.
 Missteps in positioning can not only limit a company's potential but can represent a fundamental misunderstanding of its core identity, setting a trajectory that may hinder long-term success.

-Understanding the core of brand positioning.
+Understanding the core of brand positioning

 Brand positioning is not just about what your company sells or does but about the broader idea or concept it embodies.
 Positioning your brand around an overarching concept rather than a specific product or service allows for greater flexibility and adaptability.

-Embracing idea-centric positioning.
+Embracing idea-centric positioning

 To break free from the constraints of product-centric positioning, it is crucial to anchor your brand to an enduring idea that transcends specific products or services.
 For example, rather than defining themselves narrowly as a leader in analog photography, Kodak could have positioned themselves more broadly as a company committed to helping people make lasting memories.